I am Sandra Waldron, the interviewer and key writer at This Is My Life.

 My career started when I was a cub reporter at The Bucks Free Press, in Buckinghamshire.
 I rose through the ranks to specialise in feature writing and human interest stories – writing for many national newspapers including the Times, Financial Times, Guardian, Telegraph, Daily Mail, and The Sun.

 My writing skills have been put to good use over the years.
-My last role was as Communications and Content Manager at Wakehurst, part of The Royal Botanic Gardens, Kew, in West Sussex.
+My last role was as Communications and Content Manager at Royal Botanic Gardens, Kew.